The foremost Panchamukhi Hanuman kshetra

 Guru Raghavendra Guru Raghavendra, the saint who had followed the philosophy of ‘dwaitha’ –originally enunciated Sri Madvacharya - decided to enter jeeva samadhi at a place called Manchale on the banks of Tungabadra.
 He was preparing the site of his Brindavan at that place.
 Today the place is known as Mantralaya.

 During his stay at the village Manchale, Rayaru – as Guru Raghavendra is known- used to visit the holy places around Manchale.
 There are two villages which are known to have been frequented by Rayaru.
-The first being Bikshalaya (Bichale village on the banks of river Thungabadra) to meet Sri Appanacharya - a well known philosopher – a follower of Rayaru.
-Secondly he used to visit a cave in the nearby village called Ganathalam (Gandhal village in Raichur District-also known as Galandala) and sit on meditation for days together.
-Both these villages are on the other side of the river bank, where as the Brindavan site was on the side of the river which had Manchale village, on its bamks.
+The first was Bikshalaya (Bichale village on the banks of river Thungabadra) to meet Sri Appanacharya - a well-known philosopher – and a follower of Rayaru.
+Secondly, he used to visit a cave in the nearby village called Ganathalam (Gandhal village in Raichur District- also known as Galandala) and meditate for days together.
+Both these villages are on the other side of the river bank, whereas the Brindavan site was on the side of the river which had Manchale village, on its banks.

 A short biography of the Dwaitha scholar Sri Appanacharya is also given on our site.
 Viewers may also read the biography of Sri Appanacharya.